CaganUlutas/The-Game-Awards-Archive/README.md

 # 🏆 The Game Awards Archive

-The Game Awards Archive is a Django-based web application that serves as a historic database for all the games nominated and awarded at The Game Awards over the years.
+The Game Awards Archive is a Django-based web application that serves as a historic database for all the games nominated and awarded at The Game Awards between 2014-2025.
 This application provides a comprehensive look at the best video games, featuring extensive details, trailers, and developer information.

 ## ✨ Features